BioimageInformaticsTampere/RegBenchmark/README.md

 # RegBenchmark
 Benchmarking framework for 3D histology reconstruction algorithms

 MATLAB (R2016b) framework used for evaluating the accuracy of reconstruction algorithms for 3D histology based on serial histological sections.
+See the article below for more information on the various quality metrics computed by the framework.

-If you use RegBenchmark in a publication, please cite the article:
+If you use RegBenchmark in a publication, please cite:

-A Comparison of Algorithms for 3D Tissue Reconstruction from Serial Histological Sections Kimmo Kartasalo, Leena Latonen, Jorma Vihinen, Tapio Visakorpi, Matti Nykter, Pekka Ruusuvuori See the article for more information on the various quality metrics computed by the framework.
+A Comparison of Algorithms for 3D Tissue Reconstruction from Serial Histological Sections Kimmo Kartasalo, Leena Latonen, Jorma Vihinen, Tapio Visakorpi, Matti Nykter, Pekka Ruusuvuori

 USAGE:

 result = regbenchmark_Main_parallel(inputpath_images,inputpath_masks,inputpath_fiducials,inputpath_originalmasks,pixelsize,slicethickness,resamplingfactor);

 INPUT:
-inputpath_images - The full path to the folder containing N registered images.

-inputpath_masks - The full path to the folder containing N registered binary masks (tissue > 0, background = 0).
+inputpath_images - The full path to the folder containing N registered images. inputpath_masks - The full path to the folder containing N registered binary masks (tissue > 0, background = 0).

 inputpath_fiducials - The full path to the folder containing fiducial points (=landmarks) stored as N or 2N-2 registered images.